SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="s729" target="_blank" href="https://www.congress.gov/bill/114th-congress/senate-bill/729">S. 729 (Fairness for Struggling Students Act of 2015)</a>** -
 Only in 2005, one year after Sallie Mae became 100% private, did private student loans suddenly get protected from consumer bankruptcy laws.
 This is not the best solution since it would encourage people to borrow during college and then declare bankruptcy upon graduation, but it would be better than not acting on the problem.
-Fomerly S. 3219 (Private Student Loan Bankruptcy Fairness Act of 2010) which got stuck in the Senate Committee on the Judiciary and then S. 1102 (Private Student Loan Bankruptcy Fairness Act of 2011) and S. 114 (Fairness for Struggling Students Act of 2013) where both also died in the same committee.
+Formerly S. 3219 (Private Student Loan Bankruptcy Fairness Act of 2010) which got stuck in the Senate Committee on the Judiciary and then S. 1102 (Private Student Loan Bankruptcy Fairness Act of 2011) and S. 114 (Fairness for Struggling Students Act of 2013) where both also died in the same committee.

 Status: 3/12/2015 - Stuck in Senate Committee on the Judiciary.